isomerpages/mlaw-corp/news/public-consultations/_posts/2018-05-23-Public-Consultation-on-Proposed-Amendments-to-Companies-Act-in-respect-of-Shipowners-Liens.md

 ---
-layout: post
-title: Public Consultation on Proposed Amendments to the Companies Act in respect of Shipowner’s Liens
+title: 'Public Consultation on Proposed Amendments to the Companies Act in respect of Shipowner’s Liens'
 permalink: /news/public-consultations/Public-Consultation-on-Proposed-Amendments-to-Companies-Act-in-respect-of-Shipowners-Liens/
-breadcrumb: Public Consultation on Proposed Amendments to the Companies Act in respect of Shipowner’s Liens
+breadcrumb: 'Public Consultation on Proposed Amendments to the Companies Act in respect of Shipowner’s Liens'
-collection_name: news

 ---

 Public Consultation on Proposed Amendments to the Companies Act in respect of Shipowner’s Liens
 ---